yard

 Scorched patches that follow the sun pattern often point to oil plus bright light.

 If only thin, patterned plants are reacting, look at your lineup.
-Variegated types such as marble queen pothos and prayerful leaves on prayer plants bruise faster than tough foliage on cast iron plant clumps.
+Variegated types like marble queen pothos bruise faster than tougher foliage.
+Cast iron plant clumps usually take the same spray with far less drama, and prayer-plant leaves usually bruise just as fast as pothos.

 In that case, lower the dose just for your sensitive corner.